Ahmed I

-Ahmed I (احمد اول Aḥmed-i evvel; I. Ahmed; 18 April 1590 – 22 November 1617) was sultan of the Ottoman Empire from 1603 until his death in 1617.
+Ahmed I (احمد اول Aḥmed-i evvel; I. Ahmed; 18 April 1590 – 22 November 1617) was the sultan of the Ottoman Empire from 1603 to 1617.
 Ahmed's reign is noteworthy for marking the first breach in the Ottoman tradition of royal fratricide; henceforth, Ottoman rulers would no longer systematically execute their brothers upon accession to the throne.
 He is also well known for his construction of the Blue Mosque, one of the most famous mosques in Turkey.

 Early life

-Ahmed was probably born in 18 April 1590 at the Manisa Palace, Manisa, when his father Şehzade Mehmed was still a prince and the governor of the Sanjak of Manisa.
+Ahmed was born at the Manisa Palace, Manisa, probably on 18 April 1590, when his father Şehzade Mehmed was still a prince and the governor of the Sanjak of Manisa.
 His mother was Handan Sultan.
 After his grandfather Murad III's death in 1595, his father came to Constantinople and ascended the throne as Sultan Mehmed III.
 Mehmed ordered the execution of his nineteen half brothers.
 Ahmed's elder brother Şehzade Mahmud was also executed by his father Mehmed on 7 June 1603, just before Mehmed's own death on 22 December 1603.
-Mahmud was buried along with his mother in a separate mausoleum built by Ahmed in Şehzade Mosque, Constantinople.
+Mahmud was buried along with his mother (Halime Sultan, dead after 1623) in a separate mausoleum built by Ahmed in Şehzade Mosque, Constantinople.